vinlin24/cs143-notebooks/05 SQL Wrap-Up.md

 ## Monotonicity

-Motivated from [the previous examples](#un-nesting-sub-queries), we tackle a more general problem: when can and can't sub-queries be un-nested?
+We tackle a more general problem: when can and can't sub-queries be un-nested?
 To answer that, we first introduce the concept of **monotonicity**.

 Recall from math: a function $f: R \to R$ is **monotone** if $x \le y$ implies $f(x) \le f(y)$.